2022 West Virginia Senate election: District 13

-General Election
+General election

 District 14

 Incumbent David Sypolt was first elected in 2006.
-He is retiring.
+He retired, leaving an open seat.

-General Election
+General election

 District 15

 Incumbent Charles Trump was first elected in 2014.

 District 16

 Incumbent Hannah Geffert was appointed in 2021.
 She initially did not file for re-election, but changed her mind and entered the race.

-General Election
+General election

 District 17

 Incumbent Tom Takubo was first elected in 2014.